ahoarau/mekabot/README.md

 ```
 > Note :
 > * Compiling in Release makes the M3 system **twice** as fast (Essentially due to KDL).
-> * If you are running on real hardware, please add -DETHERCAT=1 and compile in release as above.
+> * If you are running on real hardware, install [EtherCAT](https://github.com/ahoarau/ethercat-drivers) first, then compile Mekabot with -DETHERCAT=1 and in release as above.

 ## Update your bashrc
 ```bash